 Consider adding deep drawers for pots and pans, as they eliminate the need to bend down and dig through cabinets.
 Vertical dividers can also be integrated to keep baking sheets and cutting boards upright.
 These thoughtful designs not only increase usability but can also enhance the overall value of the kitchen, making it more attractive to potential buyers.

-Hardware as the Jewelry of the Kitchen
+Hardware as the finishing detail

 Hardware plays a significant role in a kitchen’s design, often referred to as the “jewelry” that completes the look.
 Selecting the right knobs, pulls, and hinges can instantly elevate the aesthetic of cabinetry.